Køge North Station

 Awards

-International Association for Bridge and Structural Engineering (IABSE), The Construction Award 2019 // Prix Versailles World Finale 2020, Special prize Exterior Passenger Stations 2020 // Mies van der Rohe Award 2022 nominee.
+International Association for Bridge and Structural Engineering (IABSE), The Construction Award 2019 // Prix Versailles World Finale 2020, Special prize Exterior Passenger Stations 2020 // Mies van der Rohe Award 2022 nominee // One of the World's Most Beautiful Passenger Stations, Prix Versailles - the World Architecture and Design Award at UNESCO 2023

 • Photographer